Women Coaches Symposium, Friday April 19, 2019

 Breakout F: (spiritual, occupational, emotional, financial, physical well being)

-Panel: Navigating Career Changes In Coaching
+Panel: Navigating Career Changes In Coaching in the Indoor Club Room

 It is common knowledge that women coaches scrutiny, double standards, gender bias, and pay inequity that many, of not most, of their male colleagues do not.
 Due in part to the existing structure of coaching that privileges men, male coaches, and coaching behaviors associated with men and masculinity, many women coaches are often run out, fired, not renewed, stressed out, burned out or quit.
 As a result, women often find themselves navigating their next career move, sometimes unexpectedly but sometimes with intention.
 On the panel, veteran women who have navigated career changes will share their insights, advice and best practices with attendees.